On the Pulse of Morning

 "On the Pulse of Morning" is a poem by writer and poet Maya Angelou that she read at the first inauguration of President Bill Clinton on January 20, 1993.
 With her public recitation, Angelou became the second poet in history to read a poem at a presidential inauguration, and the first African American and woman.
 (Robert Frost was the first inaugural poet, at the 1961 inauguration of John F. Kennedy.)
 Angelou's audio recording of the poem won the 1994 Grammy Award in the "Best Spoken Word" category, resulting in more fame and recognition for her previous works, and broadening her appeal.

 The poem's themes are change, inclusion, responsibility, and role of both the President and the citizenry in establishing economic security.
 Its symbols, references to contemporary issues, and personification of nature has inspired critics to compare "On the Pulse of Morning" with Frost's inaugural poem and with Clinton's inaugural address.
 It has been called Angelou's "autobiographical poem", and has received mixed reviews.
 The popular press praised Clinton's choice of Angelou as inaugural poet, and her "representiveness" of the American people and its president.
-Critic Mary Jane Lupton said that "Angelou's ultimate greatness will be attributed" to the poem, and that Angelou's "theatrical" performance of it, using skills she learned as an actor and speaker, marked a return to the African-American oral tradition of speakers such as Frederick Douglass, Martin Luther King Jr. and Malcolm X. Poetry critics, despite praising Angelou's recitation and performance, gave mostly negative reviews of the poem.
+Critic Mary Jane Lupton said that "Angelou's ultimate greatness will be attributed" to the poem, and that Angelou's "theatrical" performance of it, using skills she learned as an actor and speaker, marked a return to the African-American oral tradition of speakers such as Frederick Douglass, Martin Luther King Jr. and Malcolm X.